DixonCh/Python-Mini-Projects/README.md

 # Python-Mini-Projects

-This repository contains the simple projects done in Python.
+This repository contains simple projects done in Python.